SAP/cloud-security-services-integration-library/samples/spring-security-cas/README.md

 - `https://spring-security-cas-usage-<<ID>>.<<LANDSCAPE_APPS_DOMAIN>>/health` should return "ok" (Status Code `200`).
 If not please check the application logs using `cf logs spring-security-cas --recent`, whether the OPA (ADC) Service is unavailable.
 - `https://spring-security-cas-usage-<<ID>>.<<LANDSCAPE_APPS_DOMAIN>>/readByCountry/{country}`
 This GET request executes a method secured with Spring Global Method Security.
-It will respond with error status code `403` (`unauthorized`) in case you do not have any Policies assigned, that grants access for action `read` on any resources in `Country` = `<your country Code, e.g. 'DE'>`.
+It will respond with error status code `403` (`unauthorized`) in case you do not have any Policies assigned, that grants access for action `read` on any resources in `Country` = `<your country Code, e.g. 'IT'>`.

 ## Clean-Up